Chapter 4: Team Culture

 • Make it a manager-only thing

-• Celebrate every tiny thing (diminishes meaning)
+• Celebrate every tiny thing (it dilutes meaning)

 Feedback Culture

-Giving Feedback on Standup Behavior
+Giving Feedback on Standup Behaviour

 When someone consistently: